 Prevention, Control, and Mitigation of HABs (PCMHAB)

-PCMHAB projects identify and evaluate a range of methods, like spraying clay shown here, to eliminate or control blooms of harmful algae in ways that are safe for the environment.
+NCCOS projects identify and evaluate a range of methods to prevent, control or mitigate blooms of harmful algae in ways that are safe for the environment.

 After more than 10 years of research, NCCOS HAB programs like ECOHAB and MERHAB have produced methods and strategies to improve HAB management and response.
 The PCMHAB program funds research to move promising technologies for preventing, controlling, or mitigating HABs and their impacts through development, to demonstration, and, finally application, culminating in wide spread use in the field by end-users.